dailystory/docs/articles/changelog/2021/march.md

 ## March 6, 2021
 * Longer cache duration for sms logs
 * Use Redis for DataManager caching
+* Undo changes to use Redis for contact avatar

 ## March 5, 2021
 * MMS size check and impact to deliverability score